Sometimes (film): Production

 The team shot portions in August 2015, with Prakash Raj revealing that the film had been titled Sila Nerangalil.
 The film was shot in 18 days with the artists recording their voices on location by sound recording engineer Prince Anselm.
 After production was completed, Amala Paul announced that the film had been retitled Sila Samayangalil.
 For international audiences, the film was titled Sometimes.

+Reception

+Ashameera Aiyappan of The Indian Express said, "Sila Samayangalil, for me, was not just about HIV.
+It was about the solace we sometimes find in strangers, about the complex nature of our species and our problems and the uncharacteristic decisions we tend to take sometimes.
+Sila Samayangalil — the film couldn’t have found a better name."
+Behindwoods gave 3.25/5 stars and said, "Sila Samayangalil is one of those movies where silence is put to best use.
+Priyadarshan makes you realize the power of silence through this captivating and breathtaking awareness film."
+Priyanka Sundar of Hindustan Times gave 3/5 stars and said, "Sila Samayangalil is sometimes poetic and sometimes dark.
+What it is not, is a preachy awareness campaign."

 Release

 Sometimes was released on 1 May 2018 by Netflix.